rli9/slam/README.md

 change USE_SIFT_GPU to 0 in CMkeLists.txt

-#Install freenect stack or OpenNI camera package on ROS hydro#
+#Install kinect node, freenect or openni#

 ##Install Freenect stack##